industrial-optimization-group/DESDEO/docs/explanation/parsing_and_evaluating.md

 The [`PyomoEvaluator`][desdeo.problem.pyomo_evaluator.PyomoEvaluator] transforms
 a problem into a pyomo model.
 This enables the usage of many external solvers, such as the ones found in the [COIN-OR project](https://www.coin-or.org/) to be utilized in DESDEO.
-Unlike the generic evaluator, the pyomo evaluator does not expect decision variables, instead, it provided a pyomo model that external solvers can then utilize to solve the original problem.
+Unlike the generic evaluator, the pyomo evaluator does not expect decision variables, instead, it provides a pyomo model that external solvers can then utilize to solve the original problem.
+The pyomo solvers implemented in DESDEO can be found in the [pyomo solver interfaces][desdeo.tools.pyomo_solver_interfaces].
+The pyomo evaluator supports variables that are higher dimensional tensors (TensorVariables) as well.

 !!!
 Note
     Currently, the pyomo evaluator utilized only concrete pyomo models (ConcreteModel).